NeuroTechX/moabb/docs/source/dataset_summary.rst

     - **Freq** is the sampling frequency of the raw data.
     - **#Session** is the number of sessions per subject.
 Different sessions are often recorded on different days.
     - **#Runs** is the number of runs per session.
 A run is a continuous recording of the EEG data.
 Often, the different runs of a given session are recorded without removing the EEG cap in between.
-    - **PapersWithCode leaderboard** is the link to the dataset on the PapersWithCode leaderboard.

 **Datasets overview:**

 A visual overview of all datasets can be generated using the functions :func:`moabb.datasets.utils.plot_datasets_grid`